ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Building and testing AIGC detectors

+We test the capability of gpt-3.5-turbo (ChatGPT) on the AIGC detection task.
+We experiment with zero/one/two-shot learning by putting zero/one/two pairs of positive and negative examples in the prompt (for details see Appendix \ref{sec:zero/few-shot}).

 All evaluation is done on our validation set.
-Since the performance is very poor, we did not evaluate on the test set.
+Since the performance is very poor, we do not further evaluate it on the test set.

 \paragraph{Results} The accuracy for gpt-3.5-turbo on the AIGC detection task is presented in Table \ref{tab:cal:gpt3.5}.
-The results show that gpt-3.5-turbo doesn't show a strong capability on the AIGC detection task.
+The results show that gpt-3.5-turbo performs poorly on the AIGC detection task.
 Under the zero-shot scenario, the model classifies almost all essays as AI-generated.
 Therefore, the accuracy of zero-shot is close to 50\%.
 Under the one-shot/two-shot scenarios, the average accuracy for the six pairs of prompts is also roughly 50\%, suggesting that perhaps this task is still too difficult for the model in a few-shot setting.
-The model also has poor performance at paragraph level classification, and we do not further experiment on sentence level evaluation.
+The model also has poor performance at paragraph-level classification, and we do not further experiment on sentence-level evaluation.